flojoy-ai/docs/docs/instruments-wiki/Screen Display/Gentec-EO-Maestro/Gentec-EO-Maestro.md

 # Set the zero offset
 maestro.set_zero_offset()

-# Disconnect from the instrument
+# Disconnect from the powermeter
 maestro.close()
 ```

-This script creates a `Gentec_Maestro` class that inherits from `VisaInstrument` in Qcodes.
+This script creates a `Gentec_Maestro` class that inherits from `VisaInstrument` provided by Qcodes.
 It initializes the instrument by setting the baud rate, querying the instrument information, and adding parameters for power, wavelength, and zero offset enabled.

-To connect to the Gentec EO Maestro Screen Display, you create an instance of the `Gentec_Maestro` class with the appropriate name, address, and baud rate.
-You can then use the defined parameters and methods to interact with the instrument.
+To connect to the Gentec EO Maestro powermeter, you can create an instance of the `Gentec_Maestro` class with the appropriate name, address, and baud rate.
+In the example above, it connects to the instrument with the name `'maestro'`, address `'ASRL1::INSTR'`, and baud rate `115200`.

-The script demonstrates how to get the power reading, get the wavelength setting, check if the zero offset is enabled, clear the zero offset, and set the zero offset.
-Finally, it closes the connection to the instrument.
+You can then use the added parameters to retrieve the power reading, wavelength setting, and check if the zero offset is enabled.
+The `clear_zero_offset` and `set_zero_offset` methods can be used to clear or set the zero offset, respectively.

+Finally, the script closes the connection to the powermeter using the `close` method.

+Note: Make sure to replace `'ASRL1::INSTR'` with the correct address of your Gentec EO Maestro powermeter.

 </TabItem>
 </Tabs>